yukinj/yukou.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle: Why you should give me an job offer
 ---

-My name is Inigo Montoya.
-I have the following qualities:

-- I rock a great mustache
-- I'm extremely loyal to my family

-What else do you need?
+My name is Yu Kou.
+I am a graduate student in Computer Science.
+I am actively seeking for job opportunities.
+I have great interest in Big Data Engineering and Full Stack positions.
+Please feel free to contact me if you have positions open.

-### my history
+### my Resume
+plese contact me to get my

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](https://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.
+ [newest resume](yuki.coco7@gmail.com) and it will answer **all** your questions.